Globolobo/axcelearate/README.md

 yarn storybook
 ```

-This will start the Storybook server, typically at [http://localhost:6006](http://localhost:6006).
+This will start the Storybook server at [http://localhost:6006](http://localhost:6006).

 ### Available Stories